Skip to content

 }

-// Option 2: Async — same behavior, but you can await the result
+// Option 2: Async — same behavior, lets you await completion

 async function switchAsync(lang: string) {